 Dave Ramer began his law enforcement career with the Chandler Police Department in 1999.
 As an officer, he worked in patrol, was a certified field training officer and general instructor.
 From patrol, he was assigned to the Criminal Investigations Bureau, working as a detective in the Family Crimes Unit where he investigated domestic violence crimes, child abuse, elderly abuse and missing person cases.
 In this role, he received various trainings to assist in these types of investigations to include forensic child interviews, missing person response, mechanisms of injuries and interviewing abuse suspects.
 As a detective he worked several high-profile investigations.
 After spending some time in detectives, he moved to the Public Information Office where he worked closely with the media on several prominent investigations and events involving the Chandler Police Department.

 He then promoted to the rank of sergeant where he supervised field operation teams and served as an administrative sergeant for the Desert Breeze Precinct.
 Upon promoting to lieutenant, he was assigned to the patrol division as a shift commander where he oversaw the field training program and the bike team.
 Later he was assigned as the shift commander with responsibilities over the department’s fleet operations.
 While over the fleet, he assisted with the redesign of the department’s police car graphics as well as the internal configurations of the patrol car to allow for a better workspace for officers.
 Later he served as the lieutenant over the Person Crimes section of the Criminal Investigation Bureau.
 In September of 2018, he was promoted to commander and was assigned police operations out of the Main Precinct.
-In October of 2019 he was promoted to assistant chief of police to oversee the Professional Services Division.
+In October of 2019 he was promoted to Assistant Chief of Police to oversee the Professional Services Division.
+In January of 2023 he assume responsibility for Patrol Operations Division and the Operational Support Division.

 He holds a Bachelor of Arts degree in Sociology with a focus on organizational issues from Arizona State University and he is a graduate of the Northwestern School of Police Staff and Command.